-The one day conference will see the Virgin Group founder joined by a collection of well-respected local leaders, from a variety of industries, all keen to share their unique insights into the hurdles and opportunities of modern day leadership.
+The one day conference will see the Virgin Group founder joined by a collection of well-respected business leaders, from a variety of industries, all keen to share their unique insights and broad experience on the hurdles and opportunities of modern day leadership.

-However, before Richard and the panel take to the stage, let’s take a look at some of the leadership values that have stood the Virgin brand in good stead over the past 40 years.
+However, before Richard and the panel take to the stage, let’s take a look at some of the leadership values that have stood the Virgin brand in good stead over the past 40 years and have inspired people in business.
 Here are some of Richard’s key insights into leading in the Virgin way...

 The difference between leadership and management

 Richard: While a good manager will have the ability to supervise others, keep them within company guidelines, play by the rules and read the maps they’re handed, all this tells you nothing about how comfortable they will be going off-road and breaking new ground.

 Striking out in new unexplored directions takes a whole different mindset and one that often means breaking, or at least massaging, a few of the old rules.
 Management is much more about maintaining processes, disciplines and systems than about changing them.

 Strong business leaders, on the other hand, while maintaining stability, must have vision, creativity and perhaps most importantly, the ability to influence others to follow and support them in the challenges of moving an organisation into unchartered and often highly risky territory.

 Good leadership is by definition all about taking the venture forward and finding viable new avenues where the business can evolve and prosper.
 Poor leadership, on the other hand, typically tends to be static, much more about protecting the status quo and, if there are any around, resting on laurels.